emefff/IV2/README.md

 "0, STR, CLR, 0, RCL, 1, +, 0, RCR, POW, 1, RCL, *, 0, RCL, 1, +, 0, RCR, POW, 1, -, 0, RCL, /, 2, RCL, *, +, 3, RCL, -"

 First we store n in RAM reg nr.
 0, we CLR the stack, then enter the formula.
 When we put it on top in PRG mode, we can use FSOLV (fS internally) to solve for n at FV = 0.
-For our example we use the follwing numbers: i = 0.08 ("0.08 ENTER 0 STO")
+For our example we use the follwing numbers:

+i = 0.08 ("0.08 ENTER 0 STO")

 PV = 1000 ("1000 ENTER 1 STO")

 PMT = -100 ("100 N ENTER 2 STO")

 FV = 0 ("0 ENTER 3 STO")

+Just pressing FSOLV will yield: 20.921237.
+Comparing with HP12c (i=8, PV=1000, PMT=-100, FV=0) pressing n:

+The results match as HP12c rounds up to the next integer.
+From this funny little example we have learned that an interest rate of 8% is quite high and we have to pay more than double the amount back.
+Horrible!